Bratela/cron_ruby/README.md

-# Using cron in OSx
+# Using crontab in OSx

 ### Here some example for running Ruby script with cron.